 How Growth Rates Impact P/E Ratios

-Union Pacific has net debt worth 20% of its market capitalization.
+Net debt totals 19% of Union Pacific's market cap.
 That's enough debt to impact the P/E ratio a little; so keep it in mind if you're comparing it to companies without debt.

 The Verdict On Union Pacific's P/E Ratio